Z1springer/355SDEV_Intro_to_React/README.md

 One of the most recommended frameworks is Next.js, which we’ll use later in the quarter for its many features and powerful functionality.

-For now, we’ll start with Vite—a lightweight build tool that lets us spin up React applications quickly.
+For now, we’ll start with Vite a lightweight build tool that lets us spin up React applications quickly.

 ### Imperative vs Declarative Programming